akofman/cordova-plugin-permissionScope/README.md

 ```
 The iOS part is written in Swift and the [Swift support plugin](https://github.com/akofman/cordova-plugin-add-swift-support) is configured as a dependency.

+:warning: Because this plugin doesn't support Swift 3 at the moment, the following preference has to be added in your project :

+`<preference name="UseLegacySwiftLanguageVersion" value="true" />`

 ## Supported Platforms

 - iOS